How many Spanish classes do I need to take to fulfill the BC language proficiency requirement?

 What should I do if I have a disability and would like to request accommodations for my course?

-Students should contact either the Associate Director, Academic Support Services, of the Connors Family Learning Center (learning disabilities and ADHD) or the Assistant Dean for Students with Disabilities (all other disabilities) to make accommodations at least 7 days prior for coursework, tests, assessments, support, etc. Students should submit documentation to them at the beginning of the term.
+Students should contact either the Associate Director, Academic Support Services, of the Connors Family Learning Center (learning disabilities and ADHD) or the Disability Services Office in the Office of the Deand of Students to make accommodations at least 7 days prior for coursework, tests, assessments, support, etc. Students should submit documentation to them at the beginning of the term.

 Do I have to take Spanish courses at BC in order to study abroad in a Spanish speaking country?